-- 4/6/1 WLEA shall designate a total of up to thirty-five (35) grievance representatives who are members of the bargaining unit for the bargaining unit. - 4/6/2 Each Local union shall designate their grievance representatives for each region. - A. When a grievance representative is requested, the Local's closest grievance representative in the same region shall provide grievance representation. - B. If no grievance representative is available from the employee's local in the same region, the employer will contact the local chief steward or chapter vice president who will try to find a local grievance representative located from the nearest region where a designated union representative is located, or as mutually agreed otherwise.
-If no local grievance representative is found by the local chief steward or chapter vice president within 24 hours of notification, the employer may find a grievance representative from another region.
+4/6/1 WLEA shall designate a total of up to thirty-five (35) grievance representatives who are members of the bargaining unit for the bargaining unit.

+4/6/2 The union shall designate their grievance representatives for each region.

+A. When a grievance representative is requested, the union's closest grievance representative in the same region shall provide grievance representation.

+B. If no grievance representative is available from the union in the same region, the employer will contact the chapter vice president who will try to find a local grievance representative located from the nearest region where a designated union representative is located, or as mutually agreed otherwise.
+If no local grievance representative is found by the chapter vice president within 24 hours of notification, the employer may find a grievance representative from another region.

-- C. It is the intent of the employer and the union to minimize the loss of work time and travel in the provision of grievance representation. - 4/6/3 Each local Union or each chapter of the statewide local Union may appoint one chief steward whom the designated grievance representative of the local or chapter may consult with by telephone pursuant to the provisions of Article II, Section 9 (Telephone Use) in the event the grievance representative needs advice in interpreting the Agreement or in handling a grievance. - 4/6/4 The Union shall furnish to the Employer in writing the names of the grievance representatives, and their respective jurisdictional areas within thirty (30) calendar days after the effective date of this Agreement.
+C. It is the intent of the employer and the union to minimize the loss of work time and travel in the provision of grievance representation.

+4/6/3 The Union may appoint one chief steward whom the designated grievance representative of the local or chapter may consult with by telephone pursuant to the provisions of Article II, Section 9 (Telephone Use) in the event the grievance representative needs advice in interpreting the Agreement or in handling a grievance.

+4/6/4 The Union shall furnish to the Employer in writing the names of the grievance representatives, and their respective jurisdictional areas within thirty (30) calendar days after the effective date of this Agreement.
 Any changes thereto shall be forwarded to the Employer by the Union as soon as the changes are made.